2021 Census overview

 Ahead of the 2021 Census, the Digital Transformation Agency confirmed the Census Digital Service was compliant with the Digital Service Standards for Australian Government services.

-A national advertising campaign ran on television, radio, print, outdoor channels, digital and social media.
-The campaign included translations for multicultural communities and for Aboriginal and Torres Strait Islander people.
+A national advertising campaign ran on television, radio, print, outdoor channels like bus shelters and billboards, digital and social media to support the Census on Tuesday 10 August 2021.
+The campaign included translations for culturally and linguistically diverse communities and for Aboriginal and Torres Strait Islander people.

 The campaign was based on the idea that the Census isn’t just numbers, but what those numbers tell us – every stat tells a story.